Allentown, Pennsylvania: High school athletics

 Allentown and its surrounding Lehigh Valley region are known for high quality high school-level athletics, and the region has been the starting ground for a considerable number of professional and Olympic-level athletes.

 Allentown's three large high schools, Allen, Dieruff, and Central Catholic, each compete in the Eastern Pennsylvania Conference, one of the nation's premier high school athletic divisions.
 All three Allentown high schools play their home football games at the 15,000 capacity J. Birney Crum Stadium at 2027 Linden Street, the largest high school football stadium in the Mid-Atlantic region of the nation.

 Lehigh Valley IronPigs baseball

 Professional baseball has a rich history in Allentown dating back to 1884.
 The city is home to the Lehigh Valley IronPigs, the Triple-A Minor League affiliate of the Philadelphia Phillies who play at Coca-Cola Park, a $50.25 million, 8,200-seat stadium on Allentown's east-side.

 Lehigh Valley Phantoms ice hockey

 Allentown is home to the Lehigh Valley Phantoms, the primary development team of the Philadelphia Flyers, which compete in the American Hockey League and play at PPL Center, an 8,500-seat indoor arena in Center City.

+Lehigh Valley Spirits indoor soccer

+Allentown is home to the Lehigh Valley Spirits, who will compete in the Major Arena Soccer League.
+The team will play their home games at the PPL Center.
+The team is scheduled to play their first game in fall 2026.